TurBoss/blt/doc/parseargs.rst

     the parser's default value is used.
 The default is "".

   **-exclude** *excludeList*
+    Specifies the names of arguments that are mutually exclusive to *argName*.  *ArgName* can not be set injunction with any of argument in *excludeList*.  *ExcludeList* is a TCL list of argument names.
+If *excludeList* is "", then there is no exclusion.
+The default is "".

   **-help** *helpString*
+    Specifies the help message specific to *argName* that is displayed in the generated help message.

   **-long** *longName*
     Specifies the long switch name for the argument. *LongName* is the name